 In the end Buttigieg had to petition McKinsey to release him from his NDA.
 Eagle-eyed readers will notice that Stephen Donnelly was clearly allowed to break his McKinsey NDA when talking about his work with Boris Johnson in 2017 with the Irish Times.
 For some reason McKinsey gave Donnelly express permission to talk about that client experience to the Irish Times.

 McKinsey seem to have rolled the dice too early with Buttigieg, hoping to ride the media’s pink wave that so many owned Irish politicians have in recent years (take Green party’s paedophile sympathiser Roderic O’Gorman for example).
-Buttigieg could also have been a foil to take the focus off rivals to Biden, while getting their boy Buttigieg’s name into the media – many former US presidents have gone through unsuccessful campaigns to raise their profile in the past.
+Buttigieg could also have been a foil to take the focus off rivals to Biden, while getting their boy Buttigieg’s name into the media – many former US presidents have gone through unsuccessful campaigns to raise their profile in the past, to go on and successfully run in the next election.
 Buttigieg eventually withdrew from the race but he hasn’t gone away.
 His grooming continues as Biden’s Transport secretary.
 And he will make plenty more friends allocating the pork from Joe Biden’s two trillion-dollar infrastructure bill (probably to clients of McKinsey).
 One wonders if McKinsey’s plan for Donnelly, like Buttigieg, is to take him all the way to the Prime Minister spot.

-Contrast the American media’s exposition of Buttigieg’s past with how Stephen Donnelly’s background at McKinsey was treated by Ireland’s embarrassing Paper of record, the Irish Times.
-Plenty of fluffy garbage in the Independent about Taekwondo and Boris Johnson, but no real questions about his clients or how it formed him.
-Irish mainstream journalists are not only idiots, but they’re also key parts of the wider Irish political swamp.
+Contrast the American media’s exposition of Buttigieg’s past with how Stephen Donnelly’s background at McKinsey was treated above by Ireland’s embarrassing toilet-paper of record, the Irish Times.
+Plenty of fluffy garbage was strewn by reporters in the Irish Independent also, about Taekwondo and Boris Johnson, but no real questions about his clients or how the experience might have formed him.
+Irish mainstream journalists are not only idiots, they’re also key parts of the wider Irish political organised crime cabal.

 “No one ever leaves McKinsey”

-McKinsey refined the Big Pharma sales tactics that killed over 300,000 Americans and destroyed millions of people’s lives over the last two decades – eroding America from the inside out.
-The Opioid crisis is just one of a myriad of much publicised corruption charges against McKinsey you’ll be familiar with.
+Having refined the Big Pharma sales tactics that killed over 300,000 Americans and destroyed millions of people’s lives over the last two decades – McKinsey helped erode the guts of America.
+The Opioid crisis is just one of a myriad of well publicised corruption charges against McKinsey you’ll be familiar with.
 The wider trail of destruction left by McKinsey on the modern world couldn’t be clearer.
 The company are the ultimate societal wrecking ball.
 Even the Neo Liberal magazine The Atlantic credits McKinsey with the destruction of the American Middle class (a strategy Stephen Donnelly and Micheál Martin are currently executing in Ireland).
 McKinsey have actively helped Chinese & Saudi Arabian authoritarian regimes perpetrate human rights abuses, even holding company retreats just miles from Uighur concentration camps.

-Sydney Pollak has a long history of movies that shine lights on the darkness, so who’s to say that Grisham’s Bendini Lambert & Locke weren’t intended by Pollack to represent the McKinsey consulting hydra.
-In 2013 the author Duff MacDonald seemed to think so.
+Sydney Pollack has a long history of movies that shine light on the darkness, so who’s to say that Grisham’s Bendini Lambert & Locke weren’t intended by Pollack to represent the McKinsey consulting hydra.
+In 2013, non-fiction author Duff MacDonald seemed to think so.
 He wrote a book: The Firm: The Story of McKinsey and Its Secret Influence on American Business.